Similarity surfaces, connections, and the measurable Riemann mapping theorem: The Schwarz-Christoffel formula

 Can this be done for a path tending to a bounded singularity?
 The germ will in general degenerate, but the development will have a limit, provided we take some precaution.
-To see this, let us work in a Riemann chart where the singularity is at $0$ and where for some $\alpha\in\C$ with $\Re \alpha>0$, the similarity charts include the branches of $z\mapsto z^\alpha$.
+To see this, let us work in a Riemann chart, as we saw there exists, for which the singularity is at $0$ and where for some $\alpha\in\C$ with $\Re \alpha>0$, the similarity charts include the branches of $z\mapsto z^\alpha$.
 Then if $\Im\alpha\neq 0$ and $z$ winds along a circle around $0$ many times in the sense opposite to the sign of $\Im\alpha$, then $z^\alpha$ tends to infinity.
 Or if $z$ spirals down to $0$ too slowly, winding this way, then $z^\alpha$ still tends to $\infty$.
 On the other hand, if $z$ tends to $0$ along a well-defined tangent direction, then $z^\alpha$ tends to $0$, and this limit $0$ does not depend on the direction.
-Hence the development $\tilde \gamma$ of the path $\gamma$ may or may not converge, but if we replace its last moments by a straight line (in any given Riemann chart), its development has a limit that is independent of the replacement done, and we can thus associate to $\gamma$ and $[\phi_0]$ a well-defined resting place.
+Hence the development $\tilde \gamma$ w.r.t.\ $[\phi_0]$ of a path $\gamma$ tending to a bounded singularity may or may not converge, but if we replace its last moments by a straight line (in any given Riemann chart), its development has a limit that is independent of the replacement done, and we can thus associate to $\gamma$ and $[\phi_0]$ a well-defined resting place.

 Consider two paths $[0,1]\to\cal S$ that both start from the same point and end at the same bounded singularity.
 Assume that they take their values in $\cal S'$ except at $t=1$ and assume that they are homotopic in $\cal S$ by a homotopy rel.\ $\{0,1\}$ (i.e.\ that fixes the ends) and that takes value in $\cal S'$ between the ends.
 Then their developments starting from the same germ $[\phi_0]$ have the same resting place (indeed the development can be followed under the homotopy and the resting place stays immobile).